tolo/InterfaCSS/README.markdown

 ###Setup InterfaCSS in your app

 * Load a stylesheet, like this: `[[InterfaCSS interfaCSS] loadStyleSheetFromMainBundleFile:@"myDazzlingStyles.css"];`.
-A good place to do this is in your app delegate, when your app is first launched.
+A good place to do this is in your app delegate, when your app is first launched, but if you have a lot of stylesheets it's better to defer loading of the stylesheets to when you actually need them (`loadView` of a particular view controller might be a better place in this case).

 * Set up your view hierarchy and set some initial styles classes on your views.
 This you can do in a few different ways:
     * By using [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) to create your view hiearchy, like this: `self.view = [ISSViewBuilder rootViewWithStyle:@"myFancyStyleClass" ....`

     * By using a view definition file, you set the style classes of the elements in the definiton file and load it like this:
-    `self.view = `[ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`
+    `self.view = [ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`

     * Create your view hierarchy manually/using a .nib and then apply styles using the methods defined in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h), for instance:
         * `self.view.styleClassISS = @"groovyStyle";`